Description

 Pre-requisites for Setting up SSO in Jamf Account

-User setting up Jamf Account SSO must have a valid Jamf ID tied to the organization, with the Organizational Administrator role
+User setting up Jamf Account SSO must have a valid Jamf ID tied to the organization, with the Organization Administrator or Administrator roles

 Your IdP must use OIDC